dalesgit/zettelkasten/proper-20c-draft1.md

 It’s useful to keep in mind the way the Hebrew Bible is divided, in contrast to the Christian divisions.
 In the Hebrew mind what really matters, what really carries weight, is the word of God.
 That’s the province of the prophet.
-And does the most important division of the Hebrew Bible is the **Torah**.
+And it is the greatest of all the prophets, Moses, who it was said delivered the most important word of God, The **Torah**.
 The first five books.
-And the prophet who delivered the **Torah** was **Moses**.
-And thus he was understood to be the greatest of all the prophets.

 The next basic division of the Hebrew Bible are, surprisingly called, the **Prophets**.
 These books include what Christians call historical books.
 From the Hebrew point of view, there are not